Excel → Google Maps

 Import Excel addresses into Google Maps

-The fastest way to turn an Excel or CSV address list into a navigable Google Maps route — with validation, optimization, and automatic zone splitting.
-Free, no login, works in any browser.
+A direct way to turn an Excel or CSV address list into Google Maps zones, with pin validation and straight-line ordering.
+The core planner works without login.

 3 steps from Excel to navigation